aiqbal34/GitGud/README.md

 Done:
 - Fixed UI bugs
 - Helped implement and create the connectinsview

 To Do:
-- polsih the ui and fix bugs
+- polishh the ui and fix bugs
 - implement connectionView Functionality

 Blocks: